Is Sorrel & Cedar ELC Right for Your Family?

 This means:

-- Respect for program policies around illness, allergies, safety, and group care, recognizing that these practices support community care and health equity
+• Shared responsibility for program policies around illness, allergies, safety, and group care, recognizing that these practices protect our most vulnerable community members

 Next steps